Transfers vs Rollovers: What's the Difference?

 The IRS refers to rollovers as a rollover IRA.
 There are two types of rollovers, direct and indirect.

 A direct rollover is when moving funds from a qualified retirement plan or an employer sponsored plan that is not an IRA (like a 401(k) plan) into a Traditional IRA.
-The funds are sent directly from one provider to another, so you don't see the funds before they hit your new account.
+The funds are sent directly to the new provider via an electronic fund transfer, like a wire.
+Because they go from one provider to another, you don't see or touch the funds until they hit your new account.

 In practice, this is a lot like a transfer but with different paperwork- but the IRS knows it happened, whereas with a transfer they do not.
 Don't worry- though this is reported to the IRS, you aren't subject to early withdrawal penalties on your account since you are rolling them back into a retirement account.